trippleflux/nxscripts/nxmydb/trunk/readme.txt

     - Value 2 for errors and warnings
     - Value 3 for errors, warnings, and information
     - Default: 1

-  Sync
-    - Synchronization of users and groups
-    - Set to "true" if the database is shared with more than one server
-    - Default: false

-  Sync_First
-    - Seconds until the first full database synchronization
-    - Only performed after initialization
-    - Default: 30

-  Sync_Interval
-    - Seconds between each incremental database synchronization
-    - Default: 60

-  Sync_Purge
-    - Seconds after which to purge entries in the "changes" tables
-    - This should be substantially larger than the Sync_Interval
-    - Default: Sync_Interval x 100

-  Compression
-    - Use compression for the server connection
-    - Default: false

-  SSL_Enable
-    - Use SSL encryption for the server connection
-    - Default: false

-  SSL_Ciphers
-    - List of allowable ciphers to use with SSL encryption
-    - I recommend using DHE-RSA-AES256-SHA
-    - Default: null

-  SSL_Cert_File
-    - Path to the certificate file
-    - Default: null

-  SSL_Key_File
-    - Path to the key file
-    - Default: null

-  SSL_CA_File
-    - Path to the certificate authority file
-    - Default: null

-  SSL_CA_Path
-    - Path to the directory containing CA certificates
-    - Default: null

   Lock_Expire
     - Seconds until a lock expires